EricMFink/PRcasebook/_pages/Part1.md

 - And still other classes focus on how attorneys actually comply with rules of professional conduct in practice.

-This casebook is designed for a class focused on the Model Rules of Professional Conduct](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/){% marginnote "marginnote-id" "Except where otherwise noted, this casebook edition uses the [North Carolina Rules of Professional Conduct](https://www.ncbar.gov/for-lawyers/ethics/rules-of-professional-conduct/), which closely follow the ABA Model Rules but, unlike the latter, are in the public domain." %} and their practical application.
+This casebook is designed for a class focused on the Model Rules of Professional Conduct](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/) and their practical application.
 Each chapter of the book addresses a different issue, in the following format.

-## 1.1.2 Legal Ethics v.
+## Legal Ethics v.
 The Regulation of Legal Practice

 Different lawyers, law professors, and legal scholars conceptualize professional responsibility in different ways.